Raman Spectroscopy

 Specifications

-Custom SEM flange plate combining VestaTM Raman system with Bruker EDS System Enables simultaneous Raman and EDS analysis
+Custom SEM flange plate combining the Vesta™ Raman system with the Bruker EDS System for simultaneous SEM imaging and Raman and EDS analysis